kenjords/wetlog/README.md

 ![test and build](https://github.com/kenjords/wetlog/actions/workflows/test_and_build.yml/badge.svg)
 ![release](https://github.com/kenjords/wetlog/actions/workflows/release_build.yml/badge.svg)

-WetLog is a simple log file viewer for DS Diagnistics packaged system.log files.
+WetLog is a simple log file viewer for DS Diagnostics packaged system.log files.
 It was developed as an artifact from prototyping for a larger project around DS case investigation tooling.
 I created it as its own application as I saw that it could potentially be useful as it is.
 It is not intended to be a full featured log viewer, but rather a simple tool to help with the investigation of DS cases.
 It allows being able to view and segregate logs by DC.
 It also has some additional sorting features (thanks og-ken)
 for the idea.

+WetLog is a commandline application and is intended to be used alongside other text processing tools such as grep, awk, etc.

+## Name
 The name WetLog is a reference to wading through the swamp of logs that is the system.log file to find only those logs that are
 relevant to the case at hand.